qouteall/qouteall-blog/blog/2025/How to Avoid Fighting Rust Borrow Checker.md

 [^golang_memory_safety]: Note that Golang is not fully memory-safe under data race.
 For example, string in Golang is 16 bytes, 8-byte pointer and 8-byte length.
 Tearing can cause pointer to mismatch length, prone out-of-bound read.

 **Rust prefers data-oriented design.
-Rust is doesn't fit OOP.
+Rust doesn't fit OOP.
 Rust dislikes sharing mutable data.
 Rust dislikes circular reference**.
 Getter and setter can easily cause contagious borrow issue.
 Sharing and mutation has many limitations.

 **Rust is less flexible and does not suit quick iteration**.
 A new requirement often require changing reference structure, which often involve large refactoring in Rust.